Job Rejection: Regroup, Revise, and Reapply

 Even amidst a recent U.S. Bureau of Labor Statistics report projecting job growth north of 10 million jobs by 2030, largely due to Covid-19 pandemic recovery, you will likely face job rejection at some point in your job search.
 It can be discouraging, but you can use rejection as a point of strategy in securing your desired position.
 We would like to provide you with some tactics to improve your candidacy for a role by using the outcomes and experiences associated with job rejection.

 It can feel all too easy to shut down mentally after receiving notice of rejection from your desired position.
-However, you should try to recollect on the experience as the memories are freshest, and it will do your mind some good to remain productive and focused.
-Reflect on each aspect of the engagement: your submitted resume, interviews/meetings, submitted tasks, materials received from the company, etc. Reach out to your point of contact during the process and ask to have details of the job rejection explained to you, making sure to understand what ultimately contributed to the deliberation.
-Once you have a good picture of your activity, the business’s response, and the final outcome, you can begin the stages of revision.
+However, you should try to reflect on the experience while the memories are freshest.
+It will do your mind some good to remain productive and focused.
+Reflect on each aspect of the engagement: your submitted resume, interviews/meetings, submitted tasks, materials received from the company, etc. Reach out to your point of contact and ask to have details of the job rejection explained to you.
+This will help you make sure you understand what ultimately contributed to the deliberation.
+Now that you have a good picture of your activity, the business’s response, and the final outcome.
+You can begin the stages of revision.

 blueStone Staffing, a Certified Woman Owned IT Staffing Company founded in 2002, is one of North America’s premier staffing firms in assisting mid-tier to Fortune 500 clients.
 We find talented candidates that can assist in completing your project on time and on budget.
 At blueStone we are transforming the staffing industry.
 For over 19 years blueStone Staffing has excelled and become the vendor of choice for many of the Fortune 1000 companies located in the United States.
 Our objective is to be a trusted consultant for all of your professional IT project needs.
 We will surround you with meaningful attention and we create long-term relationships with our clients, candidates, and associates.
 At the end of the day, we help great people execute their vision.